TheOdinProject/curriculum/foundations/javascript_basics/object_basics.md

 Objects are a *very* important part of the JavaScript language, and while for the most part you can accomplish simple and even intermediate tasks without worrying about them, any real project that you're going to attempt is going to feature Objects.
 The uses of Objects in JavaScript can get deep relatively quickly, so for the moment we're only going to cover the basics.
 There'll be an in-depth dive later.

 1. This JavaScript.info [article on objects](https://javascript.info/object) is the best place to get started.
-1. The [MDN tutorial](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Basics) isn't bad either, so check it out if you need another take on the subject.
+1. The [MDN tutorial on objects](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Basics) isn't bad either, so check it out if you need another take on the subject.

 ### Intermediate/advanced array magic